InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 1. **Purpose** - Why does the organisation want to adopt InnerSource?
 2. **Principles** - Which InnerSource principles will help to address these challenges?

-The following sections provide more details in both of these, meant as possible starting points to document them for your organization.
+The following sections provide more details about both of these, meant as possible starting points to document them for your organization.

 ### Why does the organisation want to adopt InnerSource?